bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 an inner "tabular".

-# The courier font package
+# The courier font package for pdflatex

 The package "courier" would change all fixed-width font to "courier"